GautamDeepak/EMM/EMM_Prac_01.md

 ![Figure 10.
 Colour scale elevation](Prac01/colorelevation.png)

-## 7. Hillshade and slope
+## 7. Applying computation on elevation image - example of hillshade and slope

-1. For better visualisation we can create a hillshade view of the elevation data.
+1. Sometimes our application requires computation of the terrain hillshade and slope.
+Do a google search to find out what is terrain hillshade and what is terrain slope.
+Sometimes, the hillshade provides a better visualisation of the elevation data.
+Use below script to visualise the hillsahde of the landscape.

 ```JavaScript
 // Create hillshade and map it